JoyTailor-1775/KGB-app/README.md

 1. Explain why and how a cors extension for the browser should be used;
 2. Explain why there is lot's of additional unnessessary things in the Table component;
 3. If you have time - breake the Table component into three separate;
+4. Update comments in the common Table component

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).